biojava/biojava.github.io/wiki/BioJava:Download_1.8.md

     [here](BioJava:Download 1.4 "wikilink")
 -   The legacy release 1.3 can be found [here](BioJava:Download 1.3 "wikilink").
--   Older releases of BioJava can be found in the [download area](http://www.biojava.org/download/).
+-   BioJava 3 can be found in the [download area](http://www.biojava.org/download/).